Automated RGB-imaging, PAM chlorophyll fluorescence imaging, hyperspectral imaging, and 3D scanning

 The LemnaTec PhenoCenter is the most rapid solution in phenotyping samples in trays.
 It brings advantages in phenotypic knowledge by combining PAM fluorescence (PAM imaging unit powered by Walz GmbH) imaging, hyper-/multi-spectral imaging, 3D scanning and imaging in visible and near-infrared range.
 It is a laboratory-scale, semi-automated system to record and analyze images of plants, leaf disks, fungi, cultures and small organisms such as mosquito larvae or mites.

 Cameras move over a sample stage that can contain trays with pots or up to 18 multi-well plates, assessing large numbers of different samples in one run.

 The closed cabinet of the PhenoCenter guarantees consistent and reproducible illumination and imaging conditions, suitable for the camera types supplied by LemnaTec.
 Lighting is adapted to camera requirements and sample properties.
 Cameras can be easily repositioned to suit different sample geometries.
-Different optical configurations are available depending on sample dimensions.
+Different optical configurations are available depending on sample types.

 - Manual sample tray loading

 - Automated tray exchange with TrayProvider, an accessory tray storage unit

 The Phenocenter Tray Provider accelerates sample measuring and saves labour.
 It is an accessory to the Phenocenter Base Module that allows temporally storing of sample trays in a trolley shelf system and automatic transport of all trays into the Base Module for measuring.
 Transporting in and out the trays, the Tray Provider enables automatically measuring phenotypic parameters of samples in a series of trays.